nathan-emmerson1/PokemonAPI/README.md

 ### 1. Looking around

-`client/apis/pokemon.ts` and `server/routes/pokemon.ts` are written for you!
+`client/apis/pokemon.ts` is written for you!
 Take a look at them and then try them out in Insomnia (or Thunder Client) to see what they return.
 The types are also written for you in `models/pokemon.ts`, they only contain the fields we are interested in.

 `<App>` is rendering two client-side routes, `/` and `/pokemon/:name`: